alexa-samples/skill-sample-nodejs-fact/README.md

    Everything else can stay as-is for now in the Developer Portal

  2. Open the source file for your Lambda function, index.js, in an editor of your choice.
 This is in the src directory of the repository you downloaded earlier.
-Lookup locale for your skill and you will see on line 10 the definition of the facts used in the SpaceGeek example.
+Look for corresponding locale strings in languageStrings object.
+"Ctrl-F" **en-US** for English(U.S.), **en-GB** for English(U.K.) and **de-DE** for German.
+You will see on line 10 the definition of the facts used in the SpaceGeek example.
 These are the strings you will want to edit to customize this fact for your use.

   ![](https://s3.amazonaws.com/lantern-code-samples-images/fact/index.png)